Penn State Nittany Lions football: Success with Honor

 Joe Paterno was widely known for his "grand experiment" in which he challenged his players to be successful both on the field and in the classroom.
 In 2011, the Nittany Lion football team posted an 87% graduation rate, tied with Stanford for No. 10 overall among the nation's 120 Football Bowl Subdivision (FBS) institutions, above the national average of 67%.

 The June 2012 conviction of former assistant coach Jerry Sandusky on multiple counts of child sexual abuse marred the "Success with Honor" image.
 President Rodney Erickson, athletics director Dave Joyner, and head football coach Bill O'Brien, all of whom accepted their jobs in the wake of the scandal, have made statements in which they express commitment to maintaining integrity at the university and within the athletics programs.

-In 2012, a group of alumni and supporters established a non-profit organization [501(c)(3) and registered trademark] that will build upon the "Success with Honor" motto.
-Their mission is to promote and support charitable endeavors as well as to inspire others to "Get in the Game."
-Success with Honor is a Social Network Community that has identified more than 60+ charities.
-Success with Honor helps individuals to identify and connect with causes they would like to volunteer their skills, time, and/or money to.
-Similarly, SWH assists charities in finding individuals to meet their current needs.
+In 2013, a group of alumni and supporters established a non-profit organization to build upon the "Success with Honor" motto.
+Their mission was to promote and support charitable endeavors by connecting individuals with organizations to which they would like to devote their skills, time, or money.
+SWH also assisted charities in finding individuals to meet their needs.

+In 2022, the university used the motto as the name of its newly launched NIL collective.